 Originally, this gorgeous inn served as a home to a family who lost two of their ten children within the structure.
 The Renaissance Revival Mansion might have been paranormally affected after its run as a funeral home as well.
 Now a beautiful inn, guests can enjoy intriguing history, elaborate architecture and perhaps a “boo” or two.

 Old Fort Jackson was constructed in 1808, making it the state’s oldest remaining fort.
 After years of brutal battles, something doesn’t seem quite right here.
 Visitors speak of an unsettling feeling while walking the grounds, while others say they feel like something is watching them.
 You can visit for yourself to see if something is amiss.
-Everyday cannons are fired off in a demonstration, at 11:00am and 2:00pm.
+Everyday cannons are fired off in a demonstration.

 Built in 1796, the Hampton Lillibridge House survived a catastrophic Savannah fire in 1820.
 In 1963, the aged home was purchased for renovation and relocation.
 Workers were in for a surprise when mysterious voices and creepy sounds emerged, ultimately provoking an exorcism on the home.
 During the relocation, a crypt was discovered underground, which kind of explains a lot.
 Ghost City Tours offers routes that go by this spooky stop.

 Boos and brews?
 Yes, please.
 Savannah hosts a few spooky pub crawls, and they’re all tons of fun.
 Bars in the area are drenched with history…and the paranormal—hosts like Legendary Haunted Pubs of Savannah can’t wait to share all they know about the hauntings.
 Creepy Crawl Pub Tour offers a glow in the dark booze cup to commemorate the occasion.